rem2/csharpSimpleMemoryManager/README.md

 # simpleMemoryManager
-Simple Memory Class.
-Includes a couple of Windows APIs and Handle/Reading/Writing
+Simple C# Memory Class.
+Includes a Windows API Class and Handle/Reading/Writing functions

 You need to use the following namespaces using System;